luthair/draw-steel-bar-brawl/README.md

 - The **opacity** is a percentage (e.g. 50, *not* 0.5) that determines the transparency of the bar.
 Note that unlike other numbers, a missing opacity indicates 80%, not 0.
 - The **visibility** properties can be 50, 30, 10 or 0 for always, hovered, controlled or never, respectively (see `CONST.TOKEN_DISPLAY_MODES`).
 For the owner and the GM, a value of `-1` can be used to inherit from everyone or the owner, respectively.
 - The **hide** flags control whether the bar is displayed when the token is in or out of combat or when the resource is full or empty.
+- The **hideHud** flag will prevent rendering the associated input on the token HUD.
 - Both **color**s are HTML color strings.
 - The fields "**ignoreMin**" and "**ignoreMax**" are boolean flags that disable clamping of the bar's value.
 - The **invert** flag is a boolean indicating whether a full value should be rendered as en empty bar.